tbird20d/labcontrol/README.md

 Dependencies
 ============

-* LabControl server requires Python 3 and the 'psutil' module
+* LabControl server CGI script (lcserver.cgi) requires Python 3 and the 'psutil' module
   * Under Debian or Ubuntu, do: "apt install python3-psutil"
-  * The test server requires the http.server module, but this is included in the core distribution of Python3

 * The Labcontrol client ('lc') requires Python 3 and the 'requests' module
   * Under Debian or Ubuntu, do: "apt install python3-requests"

+* The labcontrol test server (a small, non-production-grade python http server), requires Python 2, and the CGIHTTPServer module
+  * This should be included in the standard modules in your python2 installation.

 Configuration
 =============